prof3ssorSt3v3/mad9034/docs/deliverables/miniProject/exercise6.md

-# Exercise 6 — Share Your Observations
+# Exercise 6: Share Your Observations

 ## Introduction

-Congratulations on completing your mini project!
+Congratulations on completing your warm-up project!
 Now, it's time to share your team's valuable observations and experiences in class through a brief 2-3 minute oral presentation.
-This is your chance to showcase your journey and discoveries.
+This is your chance to reflect on what you learned and showcase your journey and discoveries.

 ## Instructions

 ::: tip Figma File

 Continue to use the Figma file from exercise 1.
-Complete your work on the corresponding page for this exercise.
+Complete your work on the page corresponding to Exercise 6.

 :::